-- 1. A Customer desiring new electric service from IFP must first secure a building permit from the City Building Department.
+1. A Customer desiring new electric service from IFP must first secure a building permit from the City Building Department.
 For all three-phase and commercial projects, it is required that the Customer coordinate service plans directly with IFP prior to seeking a building permit.
-The Customer shall provide a completed transformer load sheet and information necessary for IFP to provide electrical service, including but not necessarily limited to: preferred service location (overhead or underground service), single-phase or three-phase service, total connected load, electric heat and air conditioning load, required voltage, and the number and size of motors with ratings greater than ten (10) horsepower. - 2.
-The International Building Code and International Residential Code determines if a building is commercial verses residential for the purpose of construction and maintenance of the electric infrastructure.
-Power consumption charges and line extension fees are based on the occupancy type and are listed in The Fee Schedule Established by City Council Resolution. - 3.
-The Customer is solely responsible for the selection, installation, and maintenance of all electrical equipment and wiring, on the load side of the point of delivery (other than IFP's meters and apparatus).
-The Customer shall be responsible to provide adequate protective measures for all electric motor installations. - 4.
-The Customer shall be responsible to install and maintain surge suppressors, auxiliary power units or other protective devices for the protection of computers, computer software and programming, televisions, or other equipment sensitive to voltage spikes, surges, sags, transients, noise interruptions or outages. - 5.
-The Customer shall install and maintain all suitable protective devices and equipment to protect the Customer, life and/or property, from harm or injury from electric current because IFP shall assume no duty to warn or to otherwise assist the Customer in the selection of or use of electrical appliances, tools, equipment, or facilities. - 6.
-Whenever a Customer's equipment has characteristics which causes interference (e.g., harmonics, transients, waveform distortions, fluctuations, etc.) with IFP's service to other Customers, the Customer causing the interference shall make changes in such equipment or provide, at Customer's expense, additional
+The Customer shall provide a completed transformer load sheet and information necessary for IFP to provide electrical service, including but not necessarily limited to: preferred service location (overhead or underground service), single-phase or three-phase service, total connected load, electric heat and air conditioning load, required voltage, and the number and size of motors with ratings greater than ten (10) horsepower.

+2. The International Building Code and International Residential Code determines if a building is commercial verses residential for the purpose of construction and maintenance of the electric infrastructure.
+Power consumption charges and line extension fees are based on the occupancy type and are listed in The Fee Schedule Established by City Council Resolution.

+3. For development in outlying areas where IFP and IFF do not have existing infrastructure, the developer may incur additional costs associated with installing power and fiber infrastructure to the site.
+These costs may be above and beyond the standard per-lot, per-unit, or other line extension fees.
+Additionally, the developer may be required to provide offsite easements necessary for the line extension to the site.

+4. The Customer is solely responsible for the selection, installation, and maintenance of all electrical equipment and wiring, on the load side of the point of delivery (other than IFP's meters and apparatus).
+The Customer shall be responsible to provide adequate protective measures for all electric motor installations.

+5. The Customer shall be responsible to install and maintain surge suppressors, auxiliary power units or other protective devices for the protection of computers, computer software and programming, televisions, or other equipment sensitive to voltage spikes, surges, sags, transients, noise interruptions or outages.

+6. The Customer shall install and maintain all suitable protective devices and equipment to protect the Customer, life and/or property, from harm or injury from electric current because IFP shall assume no duty to warn or to otherwise assist the

+Customer in the selection of or use of electrical appliances, tools, equipment, or facilities.

-- equipment to eliminate the interference.
-Power quality of the Customer shall meet the IEEE 519 standard, ANSI C84.1 standard, and City Code 8-5-26. - 7.
-Padmounted equipment (including ground sleeves / pedestals, etc.) shall not be provided or set until curb and gutter have been installed.
-Approval from IFP is required prior to any deviation from this requirement. - 8.
-IFP's required easements for the electric and fiber lines shall be identified and designated prior to construction.
+7. Whenever a Customer's equipment has characteristics which causes interference (e.g., harmonics, transients, waveform distortions, fluctuations, etc.) with IFP's service to other Customers, the Customer causing the interference shall make changes in such equipment or provide, at Customer's expense, additional equipment to eliminate the interference.
+Power quality of the Customer shall meet the IEEE 519 standard, ANSI C84.1 standard, and City Code 8-5-26.

+8. Padmounted equipment (including ground sleeves / pedestals, etc.) shall not be provided or set until curb and gutter have been installed.
+Approval from IFP is required prior to any deviation from this requirement.

+9. IFP's required easements for the electric and fiber lines shall be identified and designated prior to construction.
 In general, easements for electric and fiber service shall be twelve feet (12') in width.
 Along rights-of-way (ROW) easements shall be a minimum of fifteen feet (15').
-Proposed easement width may vary depending on road classifications and IFP future planning needs. - 9.
-New utility easements of less than twelve feet (12') in width require prior approval from IFP design staff.
+Proposed easement width may vary depending on road classifications and IFP future planning needs.

+10. New utility easements of less than twelve feet (12') in width require prior approval from IFP design staff.
 It is the Customer's responsibility to have IFP's designated easements surveyed and dedicated to the CITY.